michaelbollin/shopify-dev-test/src/questions/webhook-visibility.md

   - id: "d"
     text: "This is impossible - all webhooks must be visible in the dashboard"
 correctAnswer: "b"
+seo:
+  title: "Shopify Webhook Visibility - Admin API Webhooks"
+  description: "Learn how Shopify webhooks are managed and visible in the admin dashboard."
 ---

 ### Explanation